-However, through data/insight, with more systematic joint strategic needs' assessment profiling to inform the 'who and where' to conduct the engagement.
-Key areas of focus included:

-- Deprived communities including people who are homeless - People from Black and Minority Ethnic backgrounds - People with poor mental health, physical, learning disabilities and autism - Staff - Pregnant families - Equality Act protected characteristics

-Please describe any issues or barriers you experienced during the delivery of your engagement

-Barriers/issues to engagement were mainly focused around the three Cs:

-- Confidence level of trust in vaccine

-- Complacency perceived lack of need or value for vaccine Covid has gone away

-- Convenience barriers to access

-To reduce vaccine hesitancy and improve uptake our engagement focused on these three 'Cs' ie building trust/confidence in the vaccine (myth busting), ensuring people are aware that COVID-19 is still prevalent, the associated risks to them, loved ones and the community and the long term effects of Long Covid.
+Homeless However, through data/insight, with more systematic joint strategic needs' assessment profiling to inform the 'who and where' to conduct the engagement.
+Key areas of focus included: Deprived communities including people who are homeless People from Black and Minority Ethnic backgrounds People with poor mental health, physical, learning disabilities and autism Staff Pregnant families Equality Act protected characteristics Please describe any issues or barriers you experienced during the delivery of your engagement Barriers/issues to engagement were mainly focused around the three Cs: Confidence - level of trust in vaccine Complacency - perceived lack of need or value for vaccine - Covid has gone away Convenience - barriers to access To reduce vaccine hesitancy and improve uptake our engagement focused on these three 'Cs' ie building trust/confidence in the vaccine (myth busting), ensuring people are aware that COVID-19 is still prevalent, the associated risks to them, loved ones and the community and the long term effects of Long Covid.
 Lastly, ensuring that the vaccine is accessible to all and using the mobile vaccination buses to take to the vaccine to those communities with low uptake and use these sessions as an opportunity to engage with people as well as vaccinate.

-If you have delivered your engagement differently to your last EDS submission, what impact has it had on your process and outcomes?
-N/A Please provide any other comments
+If you have delivered you engagement differently t your last EDS submission what impact has it had on your process and outcomes? o n, Please provide any othe comments r